 Industry leaders are actively investing in R&D collaborations with agricultural universities, research institutions, and biotechnology startups to develop next-generation bioinsecticides, biofungicides, and bioherbicides.
 Many are also focusing on farmer training programs and regional partnerships to strengthen awareness and accessibility, especially in developing agricultural economies.

-As these collective efforts advance, the biopesticides market is set to play a vital role in sustainable agriculture by reducing chemical dependency, protecting biodiversity, and supporting the global transition toward safer, environmentally responsible crop protection solutions.
+As these collective efforts advance, biopesticides are set to play a vital role in sustainable agriculture by reducing chemical dependency, protecting biodiversity, and supporting the global transition toward safer, environmentally responsible crop protection solutions.